Arantxamorcillo2/arantxamorcillo.github.io/content/portfolio/hoist-your-heritage.md

 galleryfolder = "img/portfolio/hoist-your-heritage"
 +++

-***This inspiration which combines tradition is for a woman who dares to understand her heritage and is proud of it.***
+***The inspiration which combines tradition is for a woman who dares to understand her heritage and is proud of it.***

 <!--more-->